Gnani31/Blogging-Website/README.md

 # Blogging-Website
-It is a blogging website created with HTML, CSS and Javascript
+It is a blogging website named BlogFlow created with HTML, CSS and Javascript.